shresritik/DB-Assignment/Assignment-3/README.md

 Login pgadmin using the `PGADMIN_MAIL`, `PGADMIN_PW`

 Register Server:
-In Connection tab, write host name from IP address/Gateway from
+In Connection tab, write host name with IP address/Gateway from

 ```bash
 docker inspect <containerID>